The Elephant in the Room

 Of course it’s far easier to list how the corporate differs from an SME.
 With its large-scale operations, mature processes and hierarchy, global brand recognition, hundreds if not thousands of customers and staff, large budgets, huge investment in R&D, staff training, marketing and advertising, layers of management and graduate recruitment programmes the list goes on and on.

 Yet, on closer inspection it’s striking how much an SME with ambitions to scale up can take away from a corporate and start embedding into its own organisation relatively quickly and inexpensively.

-Whilst the resources of a corporate are extensive, the beauty of an SME is in its agility and the ability to make decisions and implement changes quickly.
+The resources of a corporate are extensive.
+But the beauty of an SME is in its agility and the ability to make decisions and implement changes quickly.
 But how can it do this?
 Here are just a few key areas that SMEs can work on immediately:

 When a small business achieves product/market fit and is ready to scale, one of the biggest challenges is ensuring the right staff are in the right roles.
-In order to do this it is essential to step back and reflect on what structure and people the business really needs to operate effectively, with clear lines of reporting and accountabilities, job descriptions and each manager responsible for their own metrics or numbers and forecasting, mirroring those in the corporate world.
+In order to do this it is essential to step back and reflect on what structure and people the business really needs to operate effectively.
+And have clear lines of reporting and accountabilities, job descriptions.
+Each manager also must be responsible for their own metrics or numbers and forecasting, mirroring those in the corporate world

 However, there are less peers and marketers in a smaller team with who to sound ideas out therefore it’s crucial to stay connected to your networks as well as keeping abreast of the latest news, trends and events.